campudus/tableaux/GETTING_STARTED.md

 In today's companies data and information is widely spread across divisions and departments.
 We saw the need for storing Excel-like data in a structured and centralized way.
 A company could and should take advantage of connecting all this widespread data.

 ## 1.2.
 Connecting the dots
 One of the main ideas is to store enterprise data in simple tables which are interconnected — which do have relations.
-You could start with simple and dumb tables.
+You could start with simple and unconnected tables.
 If you start to connect the data in the right way, you will leverage from rich product information.
 This idea is not new, but every relational database (Oracle, PostgreSQL, MySQL, etc.) out there shows how powerful it can be.
 We took this idea and its simple core concepts and built a user & consumer centered enterprise database.
 The core parts of GRUD consists of an RESTful API and an easy-to-use web-based user interface.

 ## 1.3.
 Editing / Publishing Separation
 Another driving force behind GRUD's software architecture is the principle "Separation of Concerns".
 Traditional content management systems ship both "content editing" & "content publishing" in one piece of software.
 Both systems are interleaved but still serve highly different use cases.
 Content editing and content publishing in an omnichannel universe do have totally different requirements.
 The life-cycle of e.g. a website is different to a central enterprise database like GRUD.